dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-14-level-15.md

 We have found the password for the next level !!!

-Logout of the current session and login into the next level using bandit15 password
+Logout of the current session and login into the next level using the bandit15 password

 ```
 > ssh bandit15@bandit.labs.overthewire.org -p 2220